PostgreSQL

 1. Using Superjoin

-While you can use the likes of Zapier and Google Apps script which requires some technical know-how, high setup cost, or even developer/data team’s assistance, Superjoin provides the fastest and easiest way to connect PostgreSQL to Google Sheets without any help.
+While you can use the likes of Zapier and Google Apps script which requires some technical know-how, high setup cost, or even developer/data team’s assistance, Superjoin provides the fastest and easiest way to connect PostgreSQL to Google Sheets without any help, allowing you to seamlessly manage and refresh data from multiple data sources.

 Why Export Data from PostgreSQL to Google Sheets Using Superjoin?